-As the youngest of three brothers, Alfonso Garcia, always thought he’d follow in their footsteps by boxing at the amateur level and perhaps joining the military.
+As the youngest of three brothers, Alfonso Garcia always thought he’d follow in their footsteps by boxing at the amateur level and perhaps entering a career in the military.

 From his hospital bed, Alfonso told his shaken father, Oscar, he wanted a priest to administer the last sacraments.
 Would anyone step forward to save the life of this teenager?

 Alfonso’s miracle came about 24 hours later.

 George Becker signed up as an organ and tissue donor when he got his driver license at 16, never anticipating his life would end at 22 as the result of a sinus infection.
 His liver would save Alfonso’s life – and other organs rescued two others.